City describes aircraft noise as a nuisance

 Read machine-generated transcript

-At its March 27, 2025 Economic Development Committee meeting, Des Moines councilmembers declined to recommend that the City hire a sound consultant—despite the City’s recommendation.
+At its March 27, 2025 Economic Development Committee meeting, Des Moines councilmembers declined to recommend that the City hire a consultant to re-establish a sound code to mitigate aircraft noise.

-The meeting’s “Sound Code” agenda item came after a year of dithering about restoring the City’s long-abandoned sound mitigation ordinance, originally adopted in 2007 (Ordinance 1407) but repealed in 2012.
-That ordinance had required that new buildings within certain noise zones near Sea-Tac Airport match the sound insulation performance of homes that had received FAA noise mitigation.
+This agenda item came after a year of dithering about restoring the City’s long-abandoned sound ordinance, originally adopted in 2007 (Ordinance 1407) but repealed in 2012 (Ordinance 1539).
+The original code required that new buildings within certain noise zones around Sea-Tac Airport provide similar noise reduction to those that had received FAA noise mitigation under Part 150.

-Why was that ordinance adopted in the first place?
-Because the FAA and Port of Seattle provided free insulation for thousands of existing homes in Des Moines, but only on the condition that new construction meet the same noise reduction standard.
-In 2012, the City dropped that requirement, effectively giving developers a discount—allowing them to offer “optional” sound packages for additional cost while avoiding the construction requirements expected in neighbor cities.
+The City dropped that requirement, effectively giving developers a discount—allowing them to offer “optional” sound packages for additional cost and avoiding the construction requirements expected in neighbor cities.

-This meeting was the first serious attempt in over a decade to bring back those protections.
-But instead of discussing how to match the health, safety, and fairness standards of neighboring cities like Burien and SeaTac—both of which have retained and modernized their sound codes—the focus was entirely on potential impacts for builders.
+This meeting was the first discussion in over a decade to bring back those protections.
+But instead of discussing how to match the health, safety, and fairness standards of neighboring cities like Burien and SeaTac—both of which have retained sound codes—the focus was almost entirely on cost, and potential impacts for builders.

-There was no discussion of the health consequences of chronic noise exposure, including sleep disruption, cardiovascular and cognitive impacts – despite those concerns being well documented in numerous health studies going back to the 1970’s.
-And while the City’s own memo acknowledged the existence of effective sound codes in Burien and SeaTac, no effort was made to speak with officials in those cities—cities that continue to build and grow without difficulty despite their sound code requirements.
+While the City’s memo acknowledged the existence of sound codes in Burien and SeaTac, apparently no effort was made to speak with officials in those cities—cities that continue to build despite their sound code requirements.
+If those requirements are so onerous, how are they able to build?

-Ultimately, the Committee failed to take even the first step: authorizing staff to engage a sound engineer to study the issue.
+Ultimately, the committee failed to take even the first step: authorizing staff to engage a sound engineer to provide specific recommendations.
 Instead, they decided to make a few more phone calls and “come back in a few months.”

 Our Take

-As the saying goes, “budgets are moral documents”.
-No matter what any government says, you can tell what it values based on what it is willing to invest in.
-And Des Moines just answered the question: nothing.
+“Budgets are moral documents”.
+No matter what any government says, you can tell how much it values something based on what it does.

 **Staff:** Thank you, Councilmember Nutting, and committee members.
 Just to quickly recap—I know you have the memo and you’ve read it—this meeting is really a continuation of the June 27th, 2024 meeting.
 We discussed initially what might need to happen in order to bring back a sound code like the one we originally had back in 2007 with Ordinance 1407.